OTADHack/Location/README.md

 cd Location
 ```
 + In [SoapUI 5.0 or above](http://www.soapui.org/), go to File -> Import project and choose the file Location/SoapUI/API-Terminal-Location-soapui-project.xml
-+ Double click on Request 1 of the Service http://ocsg.optaresolutions.com:8001
++ Double click on Request 1 of the Service http://ocsg60.optaresolutions.com:8001
-+ In the Request Properties box, change Username and Password with the credentials requested in the firs step.
++ In the Request Properties box, change Username and Password with the credentials requested in the first step.
 + Click on the green arrow of the Request 1 window.
 + Done!
 Your first location request is done!